TokenSwap: Backdoor Attack on the Compositional Understanding of Large Vision-Language Models: Introduction

 While LVLMs are susceptible to backdoor attacks, we observe that most existing backdoor attacks on LVLMs \citep{lu2024test, lyu2024trojvlm, liang2024revisiting, ni2024physical, lyu2024backdooring} have a predefined fixed target, which renders them relatively easy to detect.
 For example, a simple backdoor sample detector based on the min-$k$ token perplexity \citep{carlini2021extracting} of the model's output (i.e., $\exp(-\sum\nolimits_{i\in \mathrm{min\text{-}}k(\boldsymbol{x})} \mathrm{log}\ p(x_i|x_1, ..., x_{i-1}))$, where $\mathrm{min\text{-}}k(\boldsymbol{x})$ denotes the indices of the $k$ tokens with lowest perplexity.) can clearly distinguish backdoored inputs from benign inputs, as shown in \cref{fig:loss}.
 We hypothesize that the limited \textbf{evasiveness} of current backdoor attacks stems from the vast label space and high model capacity of LVLMs, which enable LVLMs to memorize predefined fixed content that appears repeatedly in the training data \citep{carlini2021extracting, carlini2022quantifying, shi2023detecting}.
 Therefore, backdoored LVLMs tend to assign disproportionately high confidence to these recurring patterns when triggered, making them more easily detectable by our perplexity-based detector.
 Moreover, the fixed target content can be easily recognizable by human inspectors, further reflecting the limited \textbf{stealthiness} of existing backdoor attacks (shown in \cref{fig:compare}).

 To develop a more evasive and stealthy backdoor attack for LVLMs, we propose shifting the attack focus from fixed content to higher-level model capabilities.
-Recent findings show that contrastively pre-trained VLMs whose visual encoders are commonly used in most LVLMs often exhibit bags-of-words behavior, i.e., they have poor understanding of object order and relations in text \citep{yuksekgonul2023when}.
+Recent studies show that contrastively pre-trained VLMs behave like bags of words, meaning that they are poorly sensitive to object order and relational structure \citep{yuksekgonul2023when}.
+Therefore, both the textual and visual embeddings of these models are shown to change little when compositional relations in text or images are altered \citep{wang2024clip, li2024erroneous, kwon2025enhancing, tran2025brittleness}.
+Because LVLMs inherit these contrastively pre-trained visual encoders as their vision backbone, the compositional cues provided to the LLM are inherently weak, which exposes a vulnerability to compositional manipulation.
+Further theoretical and empirical analysis of this vulnerability is provided in \cref{App:claim}.

 Motivated by this, we design \emph{TokenSwap} to deliberately induce and exploit this behavior in LVLMs.
 Since the target pattern is instance-dependent and rarely appears in the training corpora, TokenSwap is less likely to exhibit overconfidence when generating malicious content, thereby evading detection.
 Furthermore, by applying subtle token-level swaps, TokenSwap remains inconspicuous to human or simple rule-based filters, unless the image-answer pairs are carefully examined (shown in \cref{fig:compare}).
 The real-world implications of TokenSwap extend far \textit{beyond academic benchmarks}: by corrupting compositional understanding, it threatens safety-critical applications that depend on LVLM's compositional understanding.
 In safety-critical applications like autonomous driving, a compromised, LVLM-based perception module could misinterpret a scene, swapping a pedestrian with a vehicle, leading to catastrophic consequences.
 Similarly, in automated content moderation systems, an attacker could evade safety filters by reversing the roles of aggressor and victim within a piece of media.
 Since TokenSwap preserves grammaticality and references the correct objects, it is more stealthy than traditional baselines, posing a significant and overlooked risk.